 Atami's Coastal Hotel Tier and Where Pearl Star Sits

 Atami has operated as one of Japan's premier onsen resort destinations since the Meiji era, its hillside hotels and seafront ryokan drawing urban escapees from Tokyo, roughly 100 kilometres to the north, on trains that now arrive in under an hour from Tokyo Station via the Tokaido Shinkansen.
 That proximity has shaped the town's hospitality in a particular way: Atami competes less with remote mountain retreats and more with Hakone and the broader Izu Peninsula for the weekend market of guests who want hot-spring access without committing to a full multi-day itinerary.
 Within that context, the accommodation tier has split between large-format resort hotels built for group travel and a smaller cohort of properties with more deliberate positioning.
-Pearl Star Hotel Atami, holding a MICHELIN Selected distinction in the 2025 Michelin Hotels guide, sits in the latter group, carrying the kind of independent editorial recognition that separates it from the generic resort stock that fills Atami's middle band.
+Pearl Star Hotel Atami, a five-star hotel in Atami, sits in the latter group.

 The hotel's address, 6-45 Higashikaigancho, places it on Atami's eastern coastal strip, a stretch of shoreline where the town's built environment opens toward Sagami Bay.
 Arriving along Higashikaigancho, guests encounter a seafront that has been shaped by decades of resort development, but the eastern coastal road retains a particular quality of light in the morning hours, when the bay catches the early sun before the surrounding hillsides come into full effect.
 This orientation matters in practical terms: properties on this stretch benefit from direct sea-facing aspects in a way that interior town hotels or hillside properties with partial views do not.